Fortinet FortiGate Policy-Based BOVPN Integration Guide

 Configure the FortiGate 60E

-- Log in to the FortiGate 60E Web UI at https://<IP address of FortiGate 60E>.
+- Log in to the FortiGate 60E Web UI at: https://<IP address of FortiGate 60E>.
 The default IP address is 192.168.1.99.

-- Select System > Feature Visibility.
+- From the navigation menu, select System > Feature Visibility.

 - Click Apply.